With all due respect to President Obama, I think he's forgetting something when he calls for more emphasis on math and science in the schools.

 Yes, they're important.
 They will be crucial to our kids competing successfully in the global market.

-But will it also make them better citizens?
+But will they also make them better citizens?
 Not necessarily.
 For that, they'll need to be well grounded in another subject, one that is getting almost no resources at all: history.

 How can they tell where our country is going if they don't know where it's been?
 How will they be able to see through demagogues' lies if they don't know the real story?